Political Science Major - Bachelor of Arts (BA)

 POL 355 | Political Ideologies | 3 |

 The option to complete the political science major online is available to students who have completed an associate’s degree (or the general education requirements for the bachelor’s degree).
-If interested, please meet with the department chair.
+This flexible format allows students to complete upper-level coursework remotely while maintaining the same academic standards as the on-campus program.
+It’s an ideal path for transfer students or working professionals looking to advance their education in political science.
+Interested students are encouraged to meet with the department chair to discuss eligibility and next steps.

 All students must complete the general education, college core, major/minor, and university degree requirements in order to qualify for a degree.
 The easiest way to track all of these requirements is to refer to the Advisement Report (AR) found in the Student Information System (WINGS) Student Center.
 All enrolled students have access to the AR.